marchaesen/vcxsrv/mesalib/docs/drivers/amd/hang-debugging.rst

 line options.
 And then invoke UMR manually with
 ``umr --by-pci <pci_id> -O bits,halt_waves -go 0 -wa <ring> -go 1 2>&1`` for
-dumping the waves and ``umr --by-pci <pci_id> -RS <ring> 2>&1`` for dumping the rings once the GPU hang occured.
+dumping the waves and ``umr --by-pci <pci_id> -RS <ring> 2>&1`` for dumping the rings once the GPU hang occurred.